Group fairness in dynamic refugee assignment: Introduction

-\begin{itemize} \item First, we propose a modification of \textsc{BP} (Section~\ref{sec:bp}) that includes dual variables for each group.
+Motivated by these empirical findings, we develop two algorithms with provable ex-post guarantees that hold for a class of fairness rules that fulfill a necessary sensitivity condition (see Section \ref{ssec:criteria}).
+First, we propose a modification of \textsc{BP} (Section~\ref{sec:bp}) that includes dual variables for each group.
 These dual variables amplify employment probabilities at the group level to help direct the most valuable locations towards the groups that need them the most in order to meet their minimum requirements.
-We refer to this algorithm as \textsc{Amplified Bid Price Control} (\textsc{ABP}). \textsc{ABP} has strong performance guarantees at the population level (Theorem~\ref{thm:bid-price-global}) when compared to an offline solution that meets the minimum requirement of every group.
-Moreover, in our data-driven numerical study, it incurs only a minimal loss ($\approx 0-1\%$) in total employment when compared to \textsc{BP} and the offline problem without fairness constraints (see Table~\ref{tab:efficiency} in Section~\ref{sec:emp-algos}).
-This suggests that, in practice, incorporating group fairness considerations need not be costly in terms of total employment.
-On the theoretical side, \textsc{ABP} also provides strong performance guarantees at the group level for groups with reasonably large sizes (Theorem~\ref{thm:bid-price-group}), such as age or educational level (see Table \ref{tab:group-stats} in Section \ref{sec:numerical}).
-However, for groups with small sizes, such as many based on country of origin in the US, the algorithm has no meaningful performance guarantees and can exhibit unfair outcomes in numerical studies (Section~\ref{sec:emp-algos}). \item Our second algorithm, dubbed \textsc{Conservative Bid Price Control} (\textsc{CBP}), combines elements from \textsc{ABP} with \emph{reserve capacity} at each location and occasional \emph{greedy} decisions to overcome the poor performance of \textsc{ABP} with respect to small groups.
-Greedy steps sacrifice global efficiency to help boost the employment of groups that need it, and reserving capacity at each location helps ensure that regular assignments do not deplete the capacity of a location before a greedy decision can make use of it.
-With these changes, \textsc{CBP} has both population level performance guarantees (Theorem \ref{thm:cons-global}), and adds a guarantee that \emph{all groups}, regardless of their size, will approximately meet their minimum requirements (Theorem \ref{thm:cons-group}).
-In our numerical results, we find that \textsc{CBP} incurs a small loss ($\approx 0-1\%$) in total employment when compared to \textsc{ABP} while approximately meeting the minimum requirements of all groups in all instances. \end{itemize}
+We refer to this algorithm as \textsc{Amplified Bid Price Control} (\textsc{ABP}). \textsc{ABP} has strong performance guarantees at both the population level and, for sufficiently large groups, the group level (Theorem~\ref{thm:abp-dis-dep}).
+At the population level, this theoretical guarantee is based on a comparison to an offline solution that meets the minimum requirement of every group.
+However, for groups with small sizes, such as many based on country of origin in the US, the algorithm has no meaningful performance guarantees and can exhibit unfair outcomes in our numerical studies (Section~\ref{sec:emp-algos}).
+Our second algorithm, dubbed \textsc{Conservative Bid Price Control} (\textsc{CBP}), combines elements from \textsc{ABP} with occasional \emph{greedy} decisions to overcome the poor performance of \textsc{ABP} with respect to small groups.
+Greedy steps sacrifice global efficiency to help boost the employment of groups that need it, and we sparingly apply these greedy steps to control the loss in global optimality. \textsc{CBP} obtains guarantees that not only apply at the population level but also ensure that \emph{all groups}, regardless of their size, will approximately meet their minimum requirements (Theorem~\ref{thm:cbp-dis-dep}).